SethSmigelski/under-the-weather/readme.txt

 **Widget Display & Style**

 **Icon & Style Set:**
+Pick the style that suits you best.
+Choose between four weather icon options:
+* Recognizable **Default images** (PNGs) provided by OpenWeather.
+* Sharp, modern **Weather Icons fonts** created by Erik Flowers.
+* Two **Animated SVG** icon sets (Fill and Outline) by Bas Milius.
-Choose between the default PNG images provided by OpenWeather or the sharp, modern "Weather Icons" font set by Erik Flowers.
-Selecting the icon font will load an additional small CSS file.
+Note: Selecting the icon font will load an additional small CSS file.

+**Icon Font Color:**
+Use the color picker to customize the color of the "Weather Icons Font" set to perfectly match your theme.
+This setting only has a visible effect when the "Weather Icons Font" style is selected (it does not impact PNGs or SVGs).
+If left at the default, the icons will use the gray color specified in the plugin's stylesheet.

 **Primary Display:**
 Select whether the main display of the widget shows the **Current** live temperature or **Today's Forecast** (the high and low for the day).